razvanandrei1974/Proiect-Jira-Testare-Manuala/README.md

 -	Reset

 ## :paperclip:	## _New Customer_
-:black_nib: Verify the functionality of the fields specified below by entering valid data , but we also check the functionality of the "Submit" and "Reset" buttons.
+:black_nib: Verify the functionality of the fields specified below by entering valid data ,for the correct operation of the menu "New Customer", but we also check the functionality of the "Submit" and "Reset" buttons.
 -	Customer Name
 *	Gender
 +	Date of Birth